Chell0/Chell0/README.md

 ### I'm a Self-taught Software Developer

-- 🌱 I'm sharpening skills on python and postgres.
+- 🌱 I love working with python and postgres.
 - 👯 I looking forward to collaborate with other developers
 - ⚡ Fun fact: I love to watch and play football, cycle and gaming